DOdrums/PortfolioProjectFive/README.md

 ![Publish content](src/assets/readme-files/publish-content.png)

 There are two type of content the user can publish: posts (pictures) or songs.
 Below you can see the example for publishing a song.
 In this form, the user will be able to attach song files only with mp3 or m4a formats.
 They will be also required to add a title to the song and a description.
->>>>>>> refs/remotes/origin/main

 ![Publish song](src/assets/readme-files/add-song.png)
 ![Publish song validation](src/assets/readme-files/error-song.png)

 A user can also upload images.
-This form looks the same as the song form, except the file is an image instead of a audio file.
+This form looks the same as the song form, except the file is an image instead of an audio file.
 This form will validate the file as well.

 ![Publish song](src/assets/readme-files/error-post.png)